 “That's a net loss of four feet, on the infrastructure, the walkways, the sea walls around the title basin," explains Mike Litterst, Chief of Communications for the National Mall and Memorial Parks.
 “Most days when it goes over you can at least see where the sidewalk is.
 It’s 10 feet or more out.”

-But now, thanks to a 5.7 million dollar contract funded by the Great American Outdoors Act, planning is finally underway to plans repair the historic Tidal Basin and West Potomac Park.
+But now, thanks to a $5.7 million contract funded by the Great American Outdoors Act, planning is finally underway to plans repair the historic Tidal Basin and West Potomac Park.

 The reconstructed seawalls will also free up time typically spent by the National Parks Service cleaning up debris that litters the walkway in the wake of flooding, monitoring and fencing areas under water and replacing iconic cherry blossoms that are damaged by the brackish high tide waters.